Author’s Note: An incomplete version of this review was posted two days ago by a reckless editor. The editor has been disintegrated.

-Normal fans, who you respect, will absolutely lose their mind and tell you that this episode is “a masterpiece” and “they finally got Star Wars right” just because it’s stuff they know and they like being serviced.
+Normal fans, whom we respect, will absolutely lose their mind and tell you that episode two is “a masterpiece” and “they finally got Star Wars right” just because it’s stuff they know and they like being serviced.

 The characters and scenarios are dead ends.
 It’s a side quest in a season that is going to be all of four hours long.

 What this tells me is that Filoni and Favreau have absolutely no respect for the audience beyond showing fanboys things that will make them clap like trained Kowakian monkey-lizards.

 Sorry, not into it.
 I’m not a Star Wars fan anymore.